TechSuvam/DocuMind/PROJECT_EXPLANATION.md

-# 📘 RAG Demo: Detailed Project Explanation
+# 📘 DocuMind: Detailed Project Explanation

 This document explains **exactly how this project works**, from the high-level concept to the specific code implementation.